Surface Laptop vs. Surface Pro 4: We compare prices, features and more

 The Surface Laptop has enough structural integrity that you can wave the Laptop around by the base, and it will recline to about 60 degrees without the need for external kickstand support.

 Unlike convertible laptops, though, the Surface Laptop lacks a 360-degree hinge.
-While Microsoft made the hinge an important design element of the chunkier Surface Book, the Laptop’s hinge is virtually invisible, and apparent only if you open the device and squint.
+While Microsoft made the hinge an important design element of the chunkier Surface Book, the Laptop’s hinge is virtually invisible unless you open the device and squint.

+Of course, there's one advantage the Laptop boasts, and that's "lapability:" it feels natural and comfortable while on your lap.
+You can use the Surface Pro 4 on your lap in a pinch, though it's just not in the same league as a traditional notebook like the Laptop.

 Operating system: The Windows 10 S question

 The most confusing aspect of the Surface Laptop for most people is its operating system.
 While the Surface Pro 4 ships with Windows 10 Pro, the Surface Laptop is the first Microsoft device to come with Windows 10 S, a version of Windows 10 designed for educational institutions.
 To ensure greater manageability for school IT administrators, Windows 10 S machine can run only apps—both UWP and Win32—that are sold via the Windows Store.
-You're also restricted to Bing for search, and Edge for web-browsing.
+You're also restricted to Bing for search, and Edge for web browsing.

 Windows 10 S does allow you to upgrade to Windows 10 Pro, however, right from the Windows Store.
 From now until the end of 2017, that upgrade is free; after that, Microsoft may charge you $49 for the privilege.